cohnt/ICP-SLAM-with-Loop-Closure/README.md

 Example: `python3 scripts/main.py data/EECS_3`

+Output figures and graphs will be put in the `results` directory.

 Only tested on linux systems, not guaranteed to work on others.

 Our data is available and can be downloaded [here](https://drive.google.com/file/d/1qGzgRRcm359d6GkbtW03Fi-nL-1w8Kku/view?usp=sharing)